abdurrd/raylib-2d-collision-detection/README.md

+#To run:
+Follow the start up guide below to build, then run the binary(s) in the bin folder: ./bin/debug/<root-dir-name>

 # Raylib-Quickstart
 A simple cross platform template for setting up a project with the bleeding edge raylib code.
 Works with C or C++.